kpunderwood6/ScreenZone_Summary/README.md

 <img width="1333" height="739" alt="image" src="https://github.com/user-attachments/assets/29d49ff6-a8df-4e44-a91a-482ffa91d131" />

 + __Top Performers__
-	* The 27in 4K Gaming Monitor ranked as the top performing product, generating $9.8M in total sales across all four years.
+	* The 27in 4K Gaming Monitor ranked as the top performing product generating $9.8M in total sales across all four years.
-	* Apple AirPods Headphones received the most orders, generating $7.7M in total sales.
+	* Apple AirPods Headphones received the most orders and recorded $7.7M in total sales.
 	* MacBook Air Laptop ranked third with $6.38M in total sales and the highest AOV of $1,588.
-	* ThinkPad Laptop ranked fourth, generating $3.2M in total sales despite having the second highest AOV of $1,100.
+	* ThinkPad Laptop ranked fourth returning $3.2M in total sales despite having the second highest AOV of $1,100.
 + __Key Indicators__
-	* Premium product sales drove 2020 growth, with MacBook Air Laptop sales increasing 384% and ThinkPad Laptop sales increasing 222%.
-This level of growth was not sustainable, as both products declined significantly in 2021 while lower-priced products like the Samsung Webcam grew 134%.
+	* Premium product sales drove 2020 growth with MacBook Air Laptop sales increasing 384% and ThinkPad Laptop sales increasing 222%.
+This level of growth was not sustainable becuase both products declined significantly in 2021 while lower-priced products like the Samsung Webcam grew 134%.
-	* 20% of customers returned to make another purchase, with 76% of those repeat purchases concentrated in the 27in 4K Gaming Monitor and Apple AirPods Headphones.
+	* 20% of customers returned to make another purchase with 76% of those repeat purchases comprised of the 27in 4K Gaming Monitor and Apple AirPods Headphones.
 + __Brand Surprises__
 	* Apple experienced a notable contrast between products.
 The AirPods Headphones were the most ordered product, but the Apple iPhone generated only $213K in total sales, which is unusually low for an Apple product in an electronics line.
 	* The Samsung Webcam, which received zero orders in 2019, outperformed the Apple iPhone by $150K.
 In addition, loyalty program members did not purchase the Apple iPhone during the four-year period.